Ryff raises $11.7M for its real-time brand integration

 Big money

-Audent Global Asset Management led the round, with participation from Vulcan and Mac Ventures.
+Audent Global Asset Management led the round, with participation from existing investors Vulcan and Mac Ventures.

 Webinar